colorfield/startrek/README.md

 # Star Trek

+Star Trek-ify your Drupal!

 > Don't let them promote you.
 Don't let them transfer you.
 Don't let them do anything that takes you off the bridge of that ship because while you're there, you can make a difference.
 – James T. Kirk, 2371

+### Featuring

+**Captain Kirk** as the mighty User 1
+**Miss Uhura** as the Translation System Specialist **Mister Scotty** as the Login and Logout Engineer **Mister Spock** as the Logging System Scientific Advisor

 ## Roadmap